Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 3/Semester 1/🟥I3301 - Software Engineering/🟦6 # UML - Class Diagrams/1 @ Class Diagrams.md

 A class diagram is static, structural view of the system.
-And it describes classes and their struvture relationships among classes.
+And it describes classes and their structure relationships among classes.

 # The parts of a class diagram
 - `Classes : ` represnt the types of data themselves